 Community corrections agencies throughout Oregon operate programs for probationers and parolees that reduce recidivism, improve public safety, and minimize victimization.
 Sheriffs’ offices operate jail-based programs whose priority is the safety and security of staff and people in custody.
 Search here to learn what innovative practices agencies in Oregon are implementing.

 Are you looking for relevant, practical criminal justice research studies and results?
-Do you want to find reliable evidence of successful work in Oregon?
-Search here for research reports focusing on policing, supervision, and public safety programs based in Oregon.
+Do you want to find reliable evidence of successful work?
+Search here for research reports focusing on policing, supervision, and public safety programs.

 Oregon has more than 200 law enforcement agencies, including police departments, sheriffs’ offices, and community corrections agencies.
 Many departments have specialized units and divisions, as well as local experts on specific topics.
 Search the public safety directory here to find them—and other colleagues—in Oregon.